-Legumes include beans, lentils, and green peas, and are a healthy addition to any diet.
-Research indicates that their health benefits include less risk of chronic diseases and obesity, and they can help control blood pressure and cholesterol.
+Legumes include beans, lentils, and green peas.
+Research indicates that their health benefits include less risk of chronic diseases and obesity.
+They may also help control blood pressure and cholesterol.

 Some people are unclear about what constitutes a legume, bean, or pulse, and many do not include them regularly in their diet.
 However, legumes are not just for people eating a plant-based diet — they can be beneficial for everyone.